SCB LEGAL

 Bankruptcy The legal process you undertake when people are no longer able to repay their debts, or a business is unable to pay its debts.
 There are three different types of bankruptcy in Australia; voluntary bankruptcy, personal insolvency agreements and debt agreements.
 In family law, this may be a personal or business bankruptcy.
 If someone is unable to provide child support, spousal maintenance or has an inability to pay out their former partner or spouse as part of a property settlement, they may file for bankruptcy to prove their financial position.

-Barrister In complex family law matters that go to Court, a barrister is engaged as an expert to argue for and represent a person or people.
+Barrister In complex family law matters, a barrister is engaged as an expert to provide advice and/or argue for and represent a person or people.

 Bar table The table that is located in front of the Judge and Judge’s staff in a Courtroom.
 It is occupied by counsel, solicitors or self-representing clients.

-Bench An elevated seat at the front of a Courtroom, where the Judge or Magistrate sits.
+Bench An elevated seat at the front of a Courtroom, where the Registrar, Magistrate or Judge sits.

 Best Interests of a Child This phrase is used often and relates specifically to a section of family law relating to a child’s need to have a meaningful relationship with both of their parents, provided they are safe to do so.